Raymond-Epitech/Hestia/beta_test_plan.md

   - User 2 sees task and enrolls, goes out to get groceries, check each item in the list.
   - User 2 comes home, mark the task as `done`, goes to the money page and set a nex expense for the groceries.
   - User 1 sees the completed task and the new expense, reimburses User 2, then confirm reimbursement.

+- **Journey 6**: **Creating a new group**
+  - User 1 who allready has an account creates a new group for their colocation.
+  - User 2 creates an account and joins the new group by specifying the collocation ID provided to user 1 during group creation.

 ### 4.2 Edge cases and failure points
 - **Edge Case 1**: **Failed google account connection**